-The preponderance of the evidence is the burden of proof standard used in Sexual Violence Investigation and Resolution Procedures.
-This means the Complainant must prove by the greater weight of the evidence that the Respondent actually violated the Sexual Violence Policy.
-In other words, considering all the evidence in the case, the administrative investigator and the administrative review board must be persuaded considering all the evidence in the case that more likely than not that a violation of the Sexual Violence Policy occurred.
+The preponderance of the evidence is the burden of proof standard used in Compliant Investigation and Resolution Procedures contained in the policy.
+This means the Complaintant must prove by the greater weight of the evidence that the Respondent violated the policy.
+In other words, considering all the evidence in the case, the Title IX Decision-Maker must be persuaded considering all the evidence in the case that it is more likely than not that a violation of the policy occurred.